oscar-system/Oscar.jl/docs/src/General/architecture.md

 julia packages and the C / C++ libraries.

-The `oscar_versioninfo` function can also include the versions of all binary packages that are maintained by the Oscar developers:
+The `Oscar.versioninfo` function can also include the versions of all binary packages that are maintained by the Oscar developers:

 ```@repl oscar
-oscar_versioninfo(jll=true)
+Oscar.versioninfo(jll=true)
 ```

 For a full list of all dependencies of the current project please use